ekhiru/ekhiru.github.io/index.md

 ## Ekhine Irurozki

-Ekhine Irurozki received a Ph.D. in Computer Science from the University of the Basque Country, Spain, in 2014.
+I received a Ph.D. in Computer Science from the University of the Basque Country, Spain, in 2014.
-Since 2020 she has been Assistant Professor at Télécom Paris.
-Before joining Télécom Paris, she was a postdoc fellow at the Machine Learning Department at the Basque Center for Applied Mathematics (BCAM) in Bilbao from 2017 to 2020.
-She previously worked from 2015 to 2017 as Postdoctoral Fellow at the Basque Country University.
-Her main research interest is the development of optimization and artificial intelligence techniques for automatic decision making, with a particular interest in statistical problems with ranked data.
+Since 2020 I have been Assistant Professor at Télécom Paris.
+Before joining Télécom Paris, I was a postdoc fellow at the Machine Learning Department at the Basque Center for Applied Mathematics (BCAM) in Bilbao from 2017 to 2020.
+I previously worked from 2015 to 2017 as Postdoctoral Fellow at the Basque Country University.
+My main research interest is the development of optimization and artificial intelligence techniques for automatic decision making, with a particular interest in statistical problems with ranked data.

-Dr. Irurozki has led the cybersecurity lab and has been part of the transfer unit at BCAM, having worked in several projects with companies in the manufacturing and services sectors.
-She has received the Extraordinary Doctoral Award from the Basque Country University.
+I have led the cybersecurity lab and has been part of the transfer unit at BCAM, having worked in several projects with companies in the manufacturing and services sectors.
+I received the Extraordinary Doctoral Award from the Basque Country University.

 ### Publications